New video shows bus route where 6 were stabbed and three died on Piracicaba avenue | Piracicaba and Region

 Three people died during the crime and three were rescued alive.
-First police officers tell how they conducted action (read details below).
+The first police officers told how they conducted action upon arriving at the scene (read details below).

 - 15:05: The vehicle, which takes the Centro/Vila Sônia line, appears in the city hall’s security system, circulating on Avenida Armando de Salles Oliveira, shortly after leaving the city’s Urban Terminal.